mynk-tmr/notes/Backend Dev/Internet Protocols.md

 **Managed File Transfer** support protocols like SFTP and FTPS.
 Used in banking industry, MFT provides additional encryption.

 ## Trending

-### WebSockets
-- provides full-duplex channels(=bidirectional) over a single TCP connection.
-- differs from HTTP — gives a **persistent connection** that **both parties can use** to send data at any time.
-- Websocket connections begin with a **handshake.** Once the connection is established, communication switches to a bidirectional protocol.
-- HTTP for sending web pages and websockets to update them.
 ### Server-sent events
 - allows a server to send events to client.
 Browser converts http stream into Event objects